Brand Names: Restoril

 What should I avoid while taking temazepam (Restoril)?

 Do not drink alcohol.
 Dangerous side effects or death could occur.

 You may still feel sleepy the morning after taking this medicine.
 Wait until you are fully awake before you drive, operate machinery, or do anything that requires you to be awake and alert.
 Your reactions may be impaired.

 What other drugs will affect temazepam (Restoril)?

 Taking temazepam with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
-Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

-Other drugs may interact with temazepam, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect temazepam, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.